reelyactive/chickadee/README.md

 RESTful interactions
 --------------------

+Include _Content-Type: application/json_ in the header of all interactions in which JSON is sent to chickadee.

 __POST /id__

 Create a new device association.
 For example, to associate a device with identifier 001bc50940100000 to the url [http://myjson.info/story/test](http://myjson.info/story/test) include the following JSON: